 If your employer doesn’t have the right tools for workplace flexibility and they’re not looking to invest in that technology, you’ll have to come up with some creative solutions (like using Skype for meetings).
 Otherwise, you may have to shelve working from home until your office gets the upgrades you need.

 Now that you’ve laid the groundwork, it’s time to make the pitch to your boss.

 Start by explaining all the reasons why you want to work from home.
 If you have young children and need a better childcare solution, explain that to your manager.
-If you deal with a long commute or inconvenient transportation, bring that up.
-If you just think you’d work better away from the fluorescent lighting and chatty co-workers at you office, mention that too.
+And if you deal with a long commute or inconvenient transportation, bring that up.
+Or if you just think you’d work better away from the fluorescent lighting and chatty co-workers at your office, mention that too.

 Next, in your proposal, highlight some of the many well-documented telecommuting benefits.
 Here are a few to get you started: